cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

 main(): Int64 {
     let list = ArrayList<Future<Int64>>()

-    // create 1000 threads.
+    // Create 1000 threads.
     for (_ in 0..1000) {
         let fut = spawn {
-            sleep(Duration.millisecond) // sleep for 1ms.
+            sleep(Duration.millisecond) // Sleep for 1ms.
             count.fetchAdd(1)
         }
         list.add(fut)
     }

-    // Wait for all threads finished.
-    for (f in list) {
+    // Wait for all threads to finish. for (f in list) {
         f.get()
     }